VFL/AFL pre-season competition: Winners

-Most Pre-Season Cup Competition Premierships 1988–2013 (26 Seasons)
+Most pre-season cup premierships

 Rules

 Most games during the pre-season competition, including the final, were night matches.
 Normal games were typically played slightly short of full-length (quarters lasting 17½ or 18 minutes plus time-on instead of the normal 20), and with an extended interchange bench of six or eight players to offer less physically demanding conditions for the pre-season games.
 Lightning matches, when they were played from 2011 until 2013, were played over two-halves of 20 minutes plus time-on.
 Extra time was played to resolve drawn knock-out games.

 From 2003 to 2017, pre-season matches featured the super goal as a scoring option.
 The super goal, which scores nine points, is awarded for a goal kicked from beyond the 50-metre arc.

 Particularly in the 21st century, the pre-season competition was used to trial rule changes before they are introduced into the premiership season.
 Among the notable rule trials were: